-- Representing a main contractor in proceedings involving novel issues of an adjudicator’s duty to assess a sub-contractor’s claim under the SOP Act in the absence of payment response from a main contractor.
-The claim was in the region of S$2 million.
+- Representing a main contractor in proceedings involving novel issues before the Court of Appeal of an adjudicator’s duty to assess a sub-contractor’s claim under the SOP Act in the absence of payment response from a main contractor.
+The claim was in the region of SGD 2 million.

-- Representing a listed Malaysian company in relation to a fraud perpetrated by its former directors and employees in excess of RM44 million.
+- Representing a listed Malaysian company in relation to a fraud perpetrated by its former directors and employees in excess of MYR 44 million.

 - Representing subsidiary proprietors against a developer and their contractors in relation to alleged defects in a condominium.
-The case involved novel issues such whether an architect and main contractor can rely on the independent contractors defence and whether subsidiary proprietors can be added in a claim in an ongoing action.
-The claim was in excess of S$33 million.
+The case which went before the Court of Appeal involved novel issues such whether an architect and main contractor can rely on the independent contractors defence and whether subsidiary proprietors can be added in a claim in an ongoing action.
+The claim was in excess of SGD 33 million.